Winner95/styleguide-visual-helpers/README.md

 -   `StyleguideDeviceFrame` returns one of predefined frames, based on mobile device aspect-ratio
 -   `StyleguideDeviceGroup` returns set of predefined frames, based on mobile device aspect-ratio
 -   `getImageUrl` returns static image mockup src with provided parameters - as inlined image or as image from [placeholder.com](https://placeholder.com)
+-   `noop` method for adding mock functions in props.

 ```js
 import { getImageUrl } from "@bumble/styleguide-visual-helpers";